Unicode Variation Selectors 15 and 16

 💡

-A mnemonic that I use to remember these variation selectors is this: The one that ends in F is for Fun and the one that ends in E is for Everyday.✔️✔︎
+A mnemonic I use to remember these variation selectors is this: The one that ends in F is for Fun and the one that ends in E is for Everyday.✔️✔︎

 References